 - Which is more stressful: high school or university?
 Why?

 - If you could change the Korean education system, how would you change it?

-Pre-read the questions below and then watch this video by the BBC about how to manage stress.
+Pre-read the questions.
+Watch the video by the BBC about how to manage stress.
+Discuss.

 - What is the purpose of stress and how has it changed in the 21st century?

 - What 7 tips does the BBC give for managing stress?
 Can you think of additional tips?